fast-aircraft-design/RTA/README.md

 **Ruff is configured in `/pyproject.toml` file.**

-Coupled with pre-commit and/or integrated with your IDE, it automates all the code formatting, and it is sooo good.
+Coupled with pre-commit and/or integrated with your IDE, it automates all the code formatting.

 _**Note to PyCharm users**: there is a [ruff plugin](https://plugins.jetbrains.com/plugin/20574-ruff)._